 St Jude’s Brighton follows the directions of the government and advice from the Anglican Diocese of Adelaide.
-Visitors will be asked to sign in manually or by QR code, masks are worn during worship, and everyone will be asked to follow directions that aim to limit the transition of the virus.
+Visitors will be asked to sign in manually or by QR code, masks are worn during worship, and everyone will be asked to follow directions that aim to limit the transmission of the virus.

 For the latest advice please see the SA Health website.